 You can also check up to five items for free in the Audio Bluebook.
 An alternative Bluebook is located here.
 Once you have a price, the options are many.
 Craigslist and eBay of course, but there are other options like Facebook Marketplace, Audiogon, and US Audio Mart.

 The good news is that we don't even expect the amplifiers and receivers to work.
 We're going to put them through our restoration process anyway.
 The same is true for most turntables.
 They just needs to be in reasonably good physical shape.
 Missing knobs, bent faceplate corners, engraved identification, hazy dust covers, will all reduce what we can offer.

-If you seek the highest price for your gear, we cannot help.
-Your best bet is to sell it directly.
-If you are willing to accept a modest offering, and the knowledge that your equipment will find a new home with someone that cherishes it is of value to you, contact us to see if your equipment is a good fit.
+If you are willing to accept a modest offering, and the knowledge that your equipment will be renewed and will find a happy new home is meaningful to you, please contact us.